Ellis-Brown/ee155lab2/README.md

-# Styled Lab 2: Creates tables of putput data.
+# Styled Lab 2: Creates tables of putput data
+## Autogenerates data tables matching lab expected data, for easy viewing.

 To remove standard deviation, simply remove it from line 47 of "server_breaker_styled.cxx"

 This is an example output, on a lab machine.